 The 210 Plan will be implemented for all students at the beginning of the 4th quarter.
-The plan will operate as follows:
+The plan will operate as follows: 1.
+No more than TWO (2) EXCUSED ABSENCES for any period.
+All excused absences count toward the

-- 1. No more than TWO (2) EXCUSED ABSENCES for any period.
-All excused absences count toward the - 210 plan except: - a.
+- No more than TWO (2) EXCUSED ABSENCES for any period.
+All excused absences count toward the 210 plan except: - a.
 School activities: such as a driver's license, field trips, club activities. - b.
 Attendance at funerals of immediate family.
 (Mother, Father, Brother, Sister, Grandparents) - c.
 Students receiving homebound instruction through the school will be considered in attendance - d.
 Students with any unexcused absences will automatically be off the 210 Plan. - 2.
 ONE (1) TARDY for the 4th quarter is allowed. - 3.
 ZERO (0) DETENTIONS OR DISCIPLINARY ACTIONS assigned by the office.
 Any disciplinary action will result in the student being taken off the 210 Plan.

 If a student fulfills these requirements and completes THREE (3) Enrichment Activities (Grades 9th-11th) throughout the school year the student will not have to take spring semester exams for all classes that the student is earning a 70% or better in.
-If a student meets the requirements but has a grade below a 70% in a class, the student will be required to take the semester exam for that class only.
+If a student meets the requirements but has a grade below 70% in a class, the student will be required to take the semester exam for that class only.
 If the student is earning a 70% or better in a class, the student may choose to take the semester exam in order to benefit from.